 LAYE’S STORY IS JUST ONE OF MANY IN MADRID

 Every black man you see with a big white bag of knock-off merchandise slung over their shoulder, running from the police may have spent 11 days at sea like Laye.
-Or perhaps they’re still struggling to find their feet in Madrid, such as Moha, who speaks about his Madrid life in a compelling interview with Dan Catalan.
+Or perhaps they’re still struggling to find their feet in Madrid, such as Moha, who speaks about his Madrid life in this interview.

 These men don’t want to be living like this – they want to put their skills and strengths to use and contribute to society, just like everyone else.
 They might currently be doing the only thing they can to stop themselves from slipping through the cracks and ending up homeless like so many others you see sleeping under the shelter on Plaza Arturo Barea.